The Hip Joint

 The surgery usually takes about an hour excluding anaesthetic time.

 After the hip replacement the patient will be able to walk on it the next day, or that evening – if you recover quickly from the anaesthetic.

 After the operation you will need walking aids, such as walking sticks, for the first four to six weeks.
 Many patients have discarded them before their first follow-up appointment at six weeks.

 It is often recommended that you undertake physiotherapy to help you regain and improve the use of your new hip joint.
 However, the best medicine is to use the new hip by walking as much as possible.

 An anticoagulant will be prescribed for 28 days following the surgery to help decrease the risk of a deep vein thrombosis (Blood clot in the leg veins).
 During the inpatient stay mechanical foot pumps will also be employed to help decrease this risk.
-Patients will wear ted stockings for six weeks following the operation.

 Some patient’s experience swelling and bruising of the leg after undergoing hip replacement surgery.
 This is normal.
 If you experience painful or worrying swelling a scan maybe required to rule out a deep vein thrombosis.

 The majority of people can resume normal activities within two to three months but it can take up to a year until you experience the full benefits of your new hip.